NimmaturiSwapnika/Netflix_DataAnalysis_using_SQL/README.md

 1. Content Distribution: The dataset contains a diverse range of movies and TV shows with varying ratings and genres.
 2. Common Ratings: Insights into the most common ratings provide an understanding of the content's target audience.
-3. Geographical Insights: The top countries and the average content releases by USA highlight regional content distribution.
+3. Geographical Insights: The top countries and the average content releases by USA and India highlight regional content distribution.
 4. Content Categorization: Categorizing content based on specific keywords helps in understanding the nature of content available on Netflix.
 5. This analysis provides a comprehensive view of Netflix's content and can help inform content strategy and decision-making.